 An online advertising platform developed by Google, where advertisers can pay to display ads to users searching for their products or services.
 It’s the tool we use to create, manage and optimise PPC campaigns.

-A tool we use to collect and analyse data about traffic coming to a website including the number of visitors, pages visited, transactions carried out etc.
+A tool we use to collect and analyse data about traffic coming to a website.
+This includes metrics such as the number of visitors, pages visited, transactions carried out etc.

 Header Tags (h1, h2, h3 etc)